Bell Global Limited and Bell Global NZ Limited Terms and Conditions of Trade - Dated May 2020

 (b) in any case in which the Seller has offered to sell Goods to the Buyer; that any Buyer’s acceptance has been approved by the Seller; AND may contain additional terms and conditions of the sale (e.g. price, quantity, type of Goods, method of payment, contract type, Port of discharge and expected dates of sailing and discharge).

-"Seller" means Bell Global Limited as issuer of the Sale Contract/Proforma Invoice;
+"Seller" means either Bell Global Limited or Bell Global NZ Limited as issuer of the Sale Contract/Proforma Invoice;

 "Terms and Conditions of Contract" means: